Gidntsquia/MRC-ARL_Nav_Team/README.md

         ssh jetson@IP_ADDRESS_HERE  (note: IP address on robot's screen)
         # Say yes to SSH'ing into the Jetson Nano
-        # You should now be connected to the Jetson Nano through SSH
 4. We are now connected to the Jetson Nano!

 ------